ZeepReactorr/exatools/README.md

 **If you have questions, find bugs, or have ideas of features you would like to propose, do not hesitate to reach out at mattgitqna@gmail.com**

 If you do not enjoy using a terminal, fear not !
+You can use a neat **GUI through the webapp version of exatool** accessible here : https://exatools.streamlit.app/

 You can download a rudimentary graphic interface for exatool here : https://github.com/ZeepReactorr/exatools/releases/download/release_1.0/exatool_WINDOWS_1.0_setup.exe <br>
 Be aware that it **will be slower** than if you used a terminal :).

 ## Prerequisite